 Hunters may use private blinds on leased and Club lands subject to the rules for blinds.

-Permanent blinds may NOT be constructed without permission of the Landowner and the Hunting Committee.
+Permanent blinds may NOT be constructed without permission of the Landowner and the Lease Representative.

 Hunters are required to pick up all decoys at the conclusion of each hunt day.

 Certain bodies of water on leases may be designated as a roost area.
 No hunting will be allowed on these bodies of water after 2 pm.
 See the individual lease rules to see if a body of water has been designated as a roost.